 Name: United Nations Framework Convention on Climate Change

 Adopted in the Year: 1992

 Entered into Force in the Year: 1994

 Headquarters: Bonn, Germany

 Sector: Climate Change

 Is India a Signatory: Yes, but ratified it in 1993.

 The UNFCCC is not legally binding.
 It sets a framework for limiting the emissions of greenhouse gases (GHG) by individual countries.

 Other Prelims Key Facts about UNFCCC for UPSC

-How Many Countries are Signatories of the Agreement?
+How Many Signatory Parties are there of the Agreement?